Rutuj-Runwal/RR-Adblocker/README.md

 # RR-Adblocker
-The Adblocker blocks ads and trackers to make your web surfing faster and safer.
+An Adblocker that blocks ads and trackers to make your web surfing faster and safer.

-The extension has a clean UI to help you toggle features easily.
-A simple UI also ensures that the memory impact is low.
+This extension blocks ads and tracker networks on all popular websites including(but not limited to) Youtube, Reddit , Quora
 ### How to Use?
 - Download/clone this repo and extract it to a folder
 - Go to chrome://extensions